Long Beach Search & Rescue

 Through a program of community service, the mission of Long Beach Search & Rescue is to provide to young adults exposure to careers in public safety, and opportunities to grow personally and professionally.

 The Long Beach Search & Rescue Unit is an award winning Learning for Life Explorer Post co-sponsored by the Long Beach Police Motor Patrol Association and Long Beach Firefighters Associations.
-For the past 50 years, we have trained young adults in urban search and rescue techniques, while providing positive role models in a climate of leadership and responsibility.
+For the past 60 years, we have trained young adults in urban search and rescue techniques, while providing positive role models in a climate of leadership and responsibility.
 Members are encouraged to explore career possibilities in law enforcement, fire suppression and emergency medical services.

-Requirements to join the Unit are:
+Requirements to apply to join the Unit are:

 - Have no felony convictions